Aécio Neves: Congressman

 In 1986 he ran for the National Constituent Assembly as a member of Brazilian Democratic Movement Party (PMDB).
 He received 236,019 votes, which at the time was the largest vote for a congressman elected from Minas Gerais.
 In the Constituent Assembly he became vice the chairman of the Sovereignty and Rights and Guarantees of Men and Women and was also one of the authors of the amendment that turned Brazil's voting age to 16 years.

 In his second term (1991-1995) he voted for the impeachment of President Fernando Collor de Mello.
 In 1992 Aécio ran for mayor of Belo Horizonte, but was defeated.
 It was his only electoral defeat until his unsuccessful bid for the Presidency in 2014.
 Neves was reelected to Congress for a third term in 1994.
-The term lasted from 1995-1998, during which he was elected president of PSDB Minas Gerais.
+The term lasted from 1995 to 1998, during which he was elected president of PSDB Minas Gerais.
 In 1997, he became PSDB's leader in Congress.